Dogs with Diabetes

 The liquid medication disperses into the subcutaneous tissue via the path of least resistance, in a cone-like shape.
 No sharp needles are penetrating through delicate skin and tissue.
 This reduces the likelihood of tissue damage, the formation of scar tissue and the chance of developing lipo-hypertrophy (lumps under the skin caused by multiple injections in the same area of skin over an extended period or reusing the same needle without correct sterilization).
 Insulin is delivered the same way as for humans with our certified subcutaneous injector.

-The Comfort-in needle-free injection is fast, safe, quickly absorbed by the dog and ‘virtually’ painless.
+The Comfort-in needle-free injection of insulin for dogs is fast, safe, quickly absorbed by the dog and ‘virtually’ painless.
 Needle-phobia and the discomfort of ongoing needle injections is a real barrier for many people or animals who require ongoing medical care.

 Converting U40 Insulin Units for U100 Insulin Syringes

 What is the difference between a U40 insulin syringe and a U100?
 Well, the main difference is that the marking measurements are for different concentration of insulin.
 U40 insulin has 40 units of insulin in every ml, and the U100 has 100 units.
 Therefore, when converting from a U40 syringe to a U100 syringe you are required to multiply your U40 units by 2.5.